KhronosGroup/NNEF-Tools/converter/caffe/README.md

 **Requirements**:

 Caffe (and its prerequisites), built with pycaffe enabled.
 It does not require GPU mode for execution.

+If Caffe is built from source and not installed as an apt package:

 * CAFFE_BIN_FOLDER environment variable needs to be set (pointing to caffe/build/tools)
 * PYTHONPATH needs to include the Caffe python api (default: caffe/python)